billthefarmer/notes/src/main/assets/help.md

 ## Toolbar

-The toolbar items are, from left to right:
+The toolbar items which won’t necessarily all appear at once:

 * **New** &ndash; Start a new note
 * **Save** &ndash; Save note